CIVA-Lab/Motion-SE-MiT-Net/README.md

 ## News

+**[February 8, 2024]**

+- :fire::fire::fire:  **Weights and instructions of how to train and inference the models are uploaded.
+Post-processing MATLAB and BGS codes will be uploaded soon**

 **[February 7, 2024]**

 - :fire::fire::fire:  **The src codes are uploaded.
 Instructions of how to use them and the weights will be uploaded soon**